sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.3

+Adds a new menu option to delete posts.
+This required a new method and some refactoring in `blog.rb`, in addition to adding the new menu choice in the ever-expanding `runner.rb`.

+I really don't like that `runner.rb` is at 300 lines, but it seems to be working at this point.

 #### What's New in v 0.3.2